ITU-BDSA23-GROUP9/Chirp/docs/report.md

 We see the sequence of calls that is made both internally by the program and externally, from a unauthorized user, sending a simple GET request to the root endpoint (acessing bdsagroup9chirprazor.azurewebsites.net).

 # Process

+This chapter gives a brief overview of our process, showcasing GitHub Actions workflows with UML activity diagrams.
+We highlight our team's project board's status and offer clear documentation for local setup and testing.

 ## Build, test, release, and deployment